T.A.C.T. invites children

 At T.A.C.T., our services are unique and custom tailored.
 Our goal is to reach the entire community.
 Our mobile component sets up workshops and classes in coordination with local churches, schools, recreational centers, camps and parents.
 In addition, we host night and weekend classes throughout the month in our Denver RiNo facility.
 We teach a variety of trade skills specifically to individuals on the Autism Spectrum.
 The best part?
 The students get to keep what they make!

 Night/Weekend Classes: Register Here!

-Sign-ups for our August classes can be found in our Square Store -- We are transitioning to a different scheduling software beginning in September.
-Those classes can be found below.
+Our class sizes are limited to 6 students each.
 Please sign up in advance online to reserve your spot.
 Class signups are closed 24 hours prior to scheduled time to allow for teacher preparation.
 Thank you for your understanding!

 Teacher: Danny Combs | Ages 13 - 22

-Bring a 1975 Jeep Cherokee Chief back to life by fixing the truck engine, headlights, gauges, suspension, brakes, etc. This is a wonderful opportunity to learn a variety of trade skills at the same time and to provide real life experience.
+It's time to restore the Corvair!
+Projects will cover engine restoration and electrical systems.
+This is a wonderful opportunity to learn a variety of trade skills at the same time and to provide real life experience.

 TACT Classes for High School Credit

 Automotive Service TechnologyThe ability to diagnose problems with engines as well as mechanical or electrical systems is highly in demand and affords many opportunities.
 The satisfaction of implementing the needed repairs makes this career challenging, stimulating and financially rewarding.
 Students in the Automotive Service Technology program work on a variety of cars, trucks and vehicles for a in-depth and thorough automotive education.